RyuZhihao123/Interactive-Artistic-LowPoly-Image-Converter/README.md

 # Edge_Drawing
-Implementation of Edge Drawing Algorithm with Qt, which can produce high-quality edge segments, which are clean, well-localized and one-pixel wide, refering to this paper[1].
+Implementation of Edge Drawing Algorithm with Qt.
+It can produce high-quality edge segments, which are clean, well-localized and one-pixel wide, refering to this paper[1].

 This project is implemented by ***RyuZhihao123*** using *Qt*.
 You can get one-pixel wide egdes from any input image.